 In Parliament, Norbert Mao championed peace, land rights, anti-corruption efforts and oversight of international financial institutions.
 From 2006-8, he spearheaded peace efforts with the LRA as part of the community initiative.

+Since 2010, he is president of the Democratic Party of Uganda.
 In 2011, he ran for President of Uganda as flag-bearer of the Democratic Party coming third in a field of eight and winning three of the seven districts won by the opposition.

 Norbert Mao is a commentator who features in various local and international media.

 Kyle Matthews is the Executive Director of the Montreal Institute for Genocide and Human Rights Studies at Concordia University and a Fellow at the Canadian Global Affairs Institute.
 His work focuses on human rights, international security, the Responsibility to Protect, global threats, and social media and technology.